-The Authority was also appointed as one of the trustees of Trust Fund for the Employment Credit Schemes on 29 January 2021.
-Details of the Trust Fund are disclosed in Note 27.
+The Authority was appointed as one of the trustees of Trust Fund for the Employment Credit Schemes with effect from 29 January 2021.
+The Authority was also appointed as the trustee of the Trust Fund for Progressive Wage Credit Scheme with effect from 13 December 2022.
+Details of the trust funds are disclosed in Notes 26 and 27 respectively.